+a.
+Definitions

-- a.
-Definitions - i.
-"Qualified Debt" means a commercial loan that: - a) Either: - Substantially all (85% or more) of the proceeds of the existing debt was used to acquire an Eligible Fixed Asset(s) and the remaining amount (15% or less) was incurred for the benefit of the small business seeking refinancing; or - ii) If the Eligible Fixed Asset(s) was originally financed through a commercial loan (hereafter the "original loan") that was subsequently refinanced one or more times: - Substantially all (85% or more) of the proceeds of the original loan was used to acquire an Eligible Fixed Asset(s) and the remaining amount (15% or less) was incurred for the benefit of the small business seeking the refinancing; and - (b) The existing debt is the most recent refinancing of the original loan. - b) Was incurred not less than 6 months prior to the date of application. - c) Was incurred for the benefit of the small business that is seeking the refinancing. - d) Has been secured by Eligible Fixed Asset(s) for at least 6 months. - e) May include debt subject to a federal guarantee under these conditions: - i) An existing 504 loan if both the Third Party Loan and the 504 loan are being refinanced or the Third Party Loan has been paid in full, and - ii) An existing 7(a) loan if the CDC verifies in writing that the present lender is either unwilling or unable to modify the current payment schedule.
-The existing 7(a) loan may be refinanced in whole or in part.
+- i.
+"Qualified Debt" means a commercial loan that: - a) Either: - i) Substantially all (75% or more) of the proceeds of the existing debt was used to acquire an Eligible Fixed Asset(s) and the remaining amount (25% or less) was incurred for the benefit of the small business seeking refinancing; or - ii) If the Eligible Fixed Asset(s) was originally financed through a commercial loan (hereafter the "original loan") that was subsequently refinanced one or more times: - (a) Substantially all (75% or more) of the proceeds of the original loan was used to acquire an Eligible Fixed Asset(s) and the remaining amount (25% or less) was incurred for the benefit of the small business seeking the refinancing; and - (b) The existing debt is the most recent refinancing of the original loan. - b) Was incurred not less than 6 months prior to the date of application. - c) Was incurred for the benefit of the small business that is seeking the refinancing. - d) Has been secured by Eligible Fixed Asset(s) for at least 6 months. - e) May include debt subject to a federal guarantee under these conditions: - i) An existing 504 loan if both the Third Party Loan and the 504 loan are being refinanced or the Third Party Loan has been paid in full, and - ii) The CDC has notified the existing CDC or 7(a) Lender in writing by letter or email no less than 10 business days to advise them the existing loan is being refinanced.